20th Century musical legends are leaving us at an accelerated rate.

 (From the memoir of the same name, No Minor Chords.)

 Ed Bickert was one fourth of one of the greatest jazz LPs of all time, Paul Desmond’s Pure Desmond with Ron Carter and Connie Kay.
-Peter Hum has more about Bickert, including a link to Bickert dealing with “Have You Met Miss Jones” and an accompanying transcription.
+Here’s “Have You Met Miss Jones” and an accompanying transcription.
 Just fabulous playing from all three musicians, including Don Thompson and Terry Clarke: kind of a “Canadian All-Star” band!